-How could fasting be good for your health?
-According to the USC study, fasting basically helps your body to reset its immune system, kicking it into high gear by the end of your fast!
+How could not eating be good for your health?
+According to the USC study, fasting basically helps your body to reset its immune system, kicking it into high gear by the end of your fast and repairing damaged cells.

 How does fasting and the immune system connection work?